Relativistic entanglement of two particles driven by continuous product momenta: Thomas--Wigner rotation

 \section{Thomas--Wigner rotation}

-The Wigner rotation, or Thomas--Wigner rotation (TWR), where the latter form is commonly used in honor of Thomas's contribution by discovering the Thomas precession \cite{thomas_motion_1926,thomas_kinematics_1927}, arises from the fact that the subset of Lorentz boosts does not form a subgroup of the Lorentz group.
+The TWR arises from the fact that the subset of Lorentz boosts does not form a subgroup of the Lorentz group.
 Consider three inertial observers $O$, $O'$ and $O''$ where $O'$ has velocity $\vvv_1$ relative to $O$ and $O''$ has $\vvv_2$ relative to $O'$.
 Then the combination of two canonical boosts $\Lambda(\vvv_1)$ and $\Lambda(\vvv_2)$ that relates $O$ to $O''$ is in general a boost \emph{and} a rotation,

 where $R(\omega)$ is the TWR with angle $\omega$.
 To an observer $O$, the frame of $O''$ appears to be rotated by $\omega$.
 We will immediately specialize to massive systems, then $R(\omega) \in \mathrm{SO(3)}$ and $\omega$ is given by \citep{rhodes_relativistic_2004,halpern_special_1968},